codepath/android_guides/Room-Guide.md

 In order to inspect the persisted data, we need to [[use adb to query or download the data|Local-Databases-with-SQLiteOpenHelper#sqlite-database-debugging]].
 You can also take a look at using the [[Stetho|Troubleshooting-Common-Issues#database-inspection]] library, which provides a way to use Chrome to inspect the local data.

-> Question: How does DBFlow handle duplicate IDs?
+> Question: How does Room handle duplicate IDs?
 For example, I want to make sure no duplicate twitter IDs are inserted.
 Is there a way to specify a column is the primary key in the model?

 Simply annotate the post ID column as the `@PrimaryKey` annotation: